-Independent is the ability to operate alone and not depend on others.
+The ability to operate alone and not depend on others.

 Supervised Independent Living Placement

 A supervised independent living placement is an extended foster care placement that provides unsupervised housing for young adults, such as a dormitory, an apartment, or shared housing.